 We accept payment through Common Good, a local alternate currency, so that together we can build community resources.

-Starting in 2018, we will be donating 10% of year-end profits to local Native-led organizations.
+Starting in 2018, we will offer 10% of our year-end profits to local Native/POC-led organizations.

 As our Lead Designer, Evelyn considers each project through the lens of human and ecological relationships.
-Before getting her Masters in Landscape Design in 2011, she worked with nature-based education programs, including White Pine, Wild Earth, and Youth Conservation Corps, building her knowledge of ecological design on personal relationships with plants and ecosystems.
+Before getting her Masters in Landscape Design at the Conway School, she worked with nature-based education programs, including White Pine, Wild Earth, and Youth Conservation Corps, building her knowledge of ecological design on personal relationships with plants and ecosystems.

 As our Operations Manager, Ashley turns our designs into reality, merging art and permaculture in installation, natural building, and hardscape design.
 Ashley also builds earthen "cob" ovens throughout the Pioneer Valley, including at Yestermorrow Design/Build School.
 For more information about his ovens, visit earthenovens.com or read about his work in Edible Pioneer Valley Magazine.